djzevenbergen/programming-language-suggester/README.md

 ## Description

-_This exercise uses the jQuery library, HTML, CSS, Bootstrap, and Javascript to create an interactive webpage._
+_This exercise uses the jQuery library, HTML, CSS, Bootstrap, and Javascript to create an interactive quiz webpage.
+It also allows the user to save the results as a .txt file_

 ## Setup/Installation Requirements

-* Clone this repository.
-* Navigate to index.html file.
+* Download entire repo
-* Right click and open in the browser of your choice.
+* Open index.html in browser

-## Known Bugs

-No known bugs at this time.

-## Support and contact details

-If you have any suggestions or questions contact us at djzevenbergen@gmail.com
-## Technologies Used

-HTML
-CSS
-Bootstrap
-Git and GitHub
-JavaScript
-jQuery
+* If it doesn't work, it may require having Bootstrap 3.3.7 CSS file in CSS folder and jQuery 3.4.1 JS file in JS folder

 ### License

 This software is licensed under the MIT license.

-Copyright (c) 2020 **_DJ Zevenbergen_**
+Copyright (c) 2020

+**_DJ Zevenbergen_**